 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Latch, Inc. (LTCH) Investors and Encourages Investors to Contact the Firm Before October 31, 2022

-/EIN News/ -- NEW YORK, Sept.
-07, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Latch, Inc. (“Latch” or the “Company”) (NASDAQ: LTCH, LTCHW) securities from May 13, 2021 through August 25, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Sept.
+07, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Latch, Inc. ("Latch" or the "Company") LTCHLTCHW)) securities from May 13, 2021 through August 25, 2022, both dates inclusive (the "Class Period").
 Investors have until October 31, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Latch is a technology company that specializes in keyless entry security systems to open and manage doors in apartment buildings from a smartphone.